Short URL for this page:

 All this required hourly supervision in a summer sun and on a site where it is safe to presume mosquitoes bred abundantly.
 Late in July Lee developed a fever that probably was malaria, and he wisely sought refuge at Ravensworth.
 Returning to Arlington, when he began to improve, he remained there by Totten's permission until the end of the first week in August.
 Then he went back to Baltimore.23 On August 12 he placed his assistant, Captain J. G. Foster,24 in charge at Sollers' Point and took train for Newport, R. I., where he joined his former West Point superintendent, Colonel Thayer, and the other members of the board of engineers in a study of the best location for new barracks, quarters, and a hospital at Fort Adams.
 Unluckily, Lee's sickness there still dogged him.
 When Colonel Thayer designated him as one of two engineers to go from Newport to the Brooklyn Navy Yard to confer with a naval board on some problems connected with the drydock, Lee had to ask to be relieved.
 It was not until the end of August that he returned to Baltimore after the first and only illness prior to 1863 of which there is any record.25 Work then settled into its usual channels at Sollers' Point.
 By the end of September, when the report-year closed, he was able to record the completion of nearly all the preliminary work and the erection of one hundred feet of the outer constructing wharf.
 Some $36,000 of the appropriation then remained unexpended, and, for the fiscal year of 1850‑51, $50,000 was requested.26

 The routine at Sollers' Point, the whole career of Lee indeed, was threatened about this time by a strange offer.
 The Cuban revolutionary junta in New York was preparing for a new descent p307 on the island.
-Some of the leaders had tendered command to General Worth and he had considered resigning his United States commission and organizing the expedition, but he had died before he had made a final decision.27 Then the Cubans had turned to Indicates a West Point graduate and gives his Class.Jefferson Davis.
+Some of the leaders had tendered command to General Worth and he had considered resigning his United States commission and organizing the expedition, but he had died before he had made a final decision.27 Then the Cubans had turned to Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Jefferson Davis.
 He was senator at that time, chairman of the committee on military affairs and interested in Cuban affairs.
 He declined, but urged the committee to go to see Lee.
 They duly journeyed to Baltimore and asked Lee if he were willing to discuss the matter with them.
 Lee's martial impulses no doubt were fired by the thought of a campaign in which he would have full opportunity of planning and directing operations.
 All he had learned in Mexico could be applied.
 Southern sympathy would be with him, because filibustering against Spanish misrule was regarded as patriotic.
 Moreover, a strong element in Congress favored the seizure of Cuba.
 Success would mean ease and glory to the end of his days and perhaps a place as the Washington of Cuban liberty.
 But before Lee could consider either the comity or the feasibility of the expedition, he balked on a consideration of personal honor: he had been educated as a soldier at public expense; he held a commission in the army of the United States; was it right that he should entertain a proposal from another government while in the service of America?
 He debated the question and virtually reached his conclusion, but he determined to consult with Davis before deciding whether he would permit the proposal to be opened in detail to him by the junta.
 He accordingly went to Washington and confidentially discussed the matter.
 The Mississippi senator was disposed to canvass the chances of military success, but Lee explained that he wanted the judgment of Davis on the ethics of entertaining any offer from a foreign power.
 Davis's answer is not recorded, but Lee took the strictest view of his duty and declined to consider a proposal.28 Suppose his decision had been to the contrary — what would have happened?
 The expedition came to disaster; would he have redeemed it, or would he in 1852 have ended his days in front of a p308 Spanish firing squad?
 His judgment and his sense of duty made the question academic, but it may not be without some psychological significance that Colonel Lee, like his father before him, was attracted by a revolutionary struggle.a

 Two brief visits to Washington and Christmas at Arlington seem to have been Lee's only absence from Baltimore during the period from October 1, 1849, to the end of the report-year, twelve months thereafter.29 When the results of the work for that time were assembled the showing was one of which no engineer need have been ashamed.
 The constructing wharves on two of the fronts of the projected fort had been completed, and a third of the wharf on the third front.
 All the piles for the wharf on the fourth front and the greater part for that on the fifth had been driven.
 Over 1200 feet of the wharves were ready.
 Piles under water for this part of the work numbered 822.
 The steam pile driver had been employed to start the foundation and the sheet piles for the sea wall on one front, and a machine had been devised for sawing off the foundation piles at a uniform depth under the water.
 To the other equipment had been added a dredge for levelling the surface of the shoal.
 This, like the saw, was built on the spot and was operated by the steam engine of the pile driver.
 A diving bell, too, had been constructed, not to mention a crane and a storehouse.
 It was anticipated by Lee that with the opening of the spring of 1851 masonry work could be commenced.
 The unexpended balance of $68,100 he planned to use by June 30, 1851.
 For the year 1851‑52, $50,000 new money would be required.30 As the work had reached a point where the completion of a fort might be expected, provided enough money was forthcoming, the War Department felt justified in giving a name to this creation of Lee's energy.
 On October 8, 1850, it ceased to be simply the "fort at Sollers' Point Flats" and became Fort Carroll,31 in honor of Charles Carroll, last surviving signer p309 of the Declaration of Independence, who, at the age of ninety-five, had died in his native Maryland only eighteen years before.